plooploops/chatbot-samples/chatprocessor/readme.md

 1. [Create a new Azure Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 This will give you a namespace and hub name.
 Obtain your `EventHubConnectionString` and `EventHubName` from this configuration.

+   a.
+Update the `ProcessChatMessage.cs` function call with the hub name.

 2. [Create a Cognitive Services account](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/quickstarts/csharp) and obtain your `CognitiveServicesSubscriptionKey` and `CognitiveServicesEndpoint` URI.

 3. [Create a Cosmos DB account and collection](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-dotnetcore-get-started) to obtain the following values: